 The Lambourn Environmental Group has been set up to alleviate climate change, increase biodiversity and enhance the local environment.
 The current project is planting trees in and around the village.

 A community orchard of over 30 fruit trees has already been planted on North Farm Close Open Space which is land owned by West Berkshire Council near Sheepdrove Road.
-They are a mixture of apple, pear and gages with the addition of one Quince donated by Lambourn Cllr Mrs Elizabeth Spence.
-Mrs Spence is a prize winning gardener and a very knowledgable horticulturalist.
+They are a mixture of apple, pear and gages with the addition of a quince donated by Lambourn Cllr Mrs Elizabeth Spence who is a knowledgable horticulturalist.

 Peter Kindersley from Sheepdrove has very kindly offered land near the community orchard and the Wantage Road for more tree planting to create a community woodland.